hhlin83/AWP/README.md

 1. `npm install`
 2. `npm run start-dev` to start the build process and server
-3. Navigate to [localhost:8080](http://localhost:8080), and you should see a green 3D cube rotating in the browser : )
+3. Navigate to [localhost:8080](http://localhost:8080), and you should see two cubes rotating in the browser : )

 ## Credit